Otago University has announced that they are going to build a new $50 million animal laboratory.

-Sign the petition now!Note: The petition is at the top right hand side of this page You can also print out physical copies of the petition here
+Sign the petition now!Note: The petition is at the top right-hand side of this page You can also print out physical copies of the petition here

+The University of Otago announced that they were planning on building this new lab in June, 2016.
 The Deputy Vice-Chancellor for Research and Enterprise, Professor Richard Blaikie, stated that “the [new] facility would future-proof the university’s position as a leading scientific institution”.

-But the reality is that the continuation of animal based research while striving to be a leading scientific institution is an oxymoron.
+But the reality is that the continuation of animal-based research while striving to be a leading scientific institution is an oxymoron.
 If the deputy vice-chancellor for research and enterprise truly wants Otago University to be a leading scientific institution, then supporting the most relevant and advanced research is vital – this is human-based research!

 Otago University Claims Vs Reality